-Durham Distillery starts production for the North East's first ever single malt whisky
+Durham Distillery starts production for first single malt whisky

 Share this Article:

 2018 has already been a huge year for Durham as the city’s high-profile leisure developments open for business and more than £3 billion of investment is underway across the County, including the transformation of the waterside in Durham City.

 The latest tenant at the £30m leisure quarter, in the heart of Durham, is Finance Durham investee, Durham Distillery.
 The company’s new site will house an enlarged production and storage facility, and visitor centre where people can learn about the science of the distilling process and craft behind their making.
 As part of plans to become a tourist destination, the visitor centre will host a range of informative and interactive tours, showcasing the distillery’s finest drinks by the glass or bottle through public and private events; all with the impressive backdrop of its working distillery.

 The business secured the Finance Durham Fund’s first investment in September 2017.
 Twelve months on, Durham Distillery is celebrating an outstanding year, with the investment fuelling the company’s exciting expansion plans, set to create up to 20 jobs over the course of the project.